Gathoni97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes the group owner to school
+changes the owner and group owner